Sequenceserver: a modern graphical user interface for custom BLAST databases

 Genome, predicted transcripts and proteins of tardigrades http://blast.tardigrades.org

-Botulinum neurotoxin database http://bontbase.org
+Botulinum neurotoxin database https://bontbase.org

 FusoPortal: A Fusobacterium genome and bioinformatic repository http://fusoportal.org

-NCHU fish genome database http://lep-fish.nchu.edu.tw:4567
+NCHU fish genome database https://lep-fish.nchu.edu.tw:4567

 Fish genome database http://brcwebportal.cos.ncsu.edu:4567

-MarpolBase: Genome database for the common liverwort, Marchantia polymorpha http://marchantia.info
+MarpolBase: Genome database for the common liverwort, Marchantia polymorpha https://marchantia.info

 MitoFun: A curated resource of complete fungal mitochondrial genomes http://mitofun.biol.uoa.gr